jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (c) be accompanied by the prescribed deposit; and (d) specify the specific grounds on which the complaint is based; and (e) be heard and determined by a District Court Judge.
-(3) If a petition under subsection (1) is filed at a District Court, the Registrar of that Court must immediately send a copy of the petition to the electoral officer.
+(3) If a petition under subsection (1) is filed at a District Court, the Registrar of that court must immediately send a copy of the petition to the electoral officer.

 ### 94 Specified grounds only to be investigated
 (1) No grounds other than those stated in the petition may be investigated, except with the leave of the District Court Judge hearing the petition.